-If the instrument has a HEPA hood, all cabinet doors must be equipped with a door lock sensor.
+If the instrument has a HEPA hood or a Resolvex i300, all cabinet doors must be equipped with a door lock sensor.

 2.8.4 Optical Radiation (UVC)

 The Fluent can be equipped with an optional HEPA hood which includes a UVC light, or a separate UVC light option.